Senior Executive Vice President

 311 Low Library

 535 West 116th Street

 Columbia University Facilities

 Columbia University Facilities provides an environment that supports education and research at Columbia University.
-Services range from planning and managing complex new building construction to daily building grounds maintenance for academic and administrative departments on campus.
+Services range from planning and managing complex new building construction to daily building grounds maintenance for academic and administrative departments on campus, as well as dining, housing, and Student Health Service.
 Columbia University Facilities also provides public safety services at the University and manages real estate holdings.